Consumer Medicine Information

 cimetidine and ranitidine, medicines used to treat reflux and ulcers

-effect of Daonil.
+of Daonil.
+These include:

 some medicines used to treat glaucoma